 - Recipients selected to receive CSSyes are required to live on campus their freshman and sophomore years.
 Living on the St. Scholastica campus is a great way to meet new friends from different backgrounds and lifestyles, as well as connect the living and learning aspect of the collegiate life.

-- Complete your CSSyes Scholarship application (application will be available in late fall).
+- Complete your CSSyes Scholarship Application.

 - Recipients will be notified beginning April 18

 - We recommend you come for an official visit on the Duluth campus (a personal visit or event).